iman-kamkar/Data-Science-Salary-Prediction/readme.md

-# Glassdoor Data Science Jobs Salary Prediction: Overview
+# Data Science Salary Prediction: Overview

 * Created a tool that estimates the salary of data scientist (MAE ~ $11K).
 This can help data scientist to be able to negotiate about their salary.
 * Scrapped over 1000 job advertisements from glassdoor.com using Python and Selenium.
 * Engineered features from each job description to quantify the value each company put on various skills such as python, excel, aws, and spark.